yasin-arafat-05/Mynotes/Academic/EEE/EEE_Chapter/ch_8_transistor.md

 ![Alt text](image-4.png)

-ii) Collector.
-The section on the other side that collects the charges is called the collector.
-The collector is always reverse biased.
+ii) **Collector:** The section on the other side that collects the charges is called the collector.
+The collector is always reverse biased w.r.t. base.

-iii) Base.
-The middle section which forms two pn-junctions between the emitter and collector is called the base.
+iii) **Base:** The middle section which forms two pn-junctions between the emitter and collector is called the base.